-The following table provides details regarding the financial reporting requirements for AGDUFAIII.
+The following table provides details regarding the financial reporting requirements for AGDUFA III.

-Requirement Details Section 742(b) of the FD&C Act "Beginning with fiscal year 2019, not later than 120 days after the end of each fiscal year during which fees are collected under this part, the Secretary shall prepare and submit to the Committee on Health, Education, Labor and Pensions of the Senate and the Committee on Energy and Commerce of the House of Representatives a report on the implementation of the authority for such fees during such fiscal year and the use, by the Food and Drug Administration, of the fees collected during such fiscal year for which the report is made."
+Requirement Details "Beginning with fiscal year 2019, not later than 120 days after the end of each fiscal year during which fees are collected under this part, the Secretary shall prepare and submit to the Committee on Health, Education, Labor and Pensions of the Senate and the Committee on Energy and Commerce of the House of Representatives a report on the implementation of the authority for such fees during such fiscal year and the use, by the Food and Drug Administration, of the fees collected during such fiscal year for which the report is made."

-B. Allowable and Excluded Costs for the AGDUFA Program
+B. Allowable and Excluded Costs for AGDUFA